pragsmike/PromptCritical/docs/prompt-representation.md

 ## Prompt IDs

-Each prompt is assigned an ID the first time it is stored.
+Each prompt is assigned an `id` the first time it is stored.
 The id is a string of the form "Pnnn" where nnn is an integer.
 It is guaranteed not to collide with an existing prompt.
 The implementation will try to keep the integers as small as possible and still guarantee uniqueness.